szha215/cs725-simple-file-transfer-protocol/README.md

 - Multi-client support - The implemented SFTP supports multiple clients, as the server forks a thread.
 - Directory protection - The client cannot change directory to outside of allocated space, i.e. `cdir ..` at the root `~` is not allowed.
+- Messages between server/client terminate with NULL, not CRLF, as specified in the protocol.

 ## Run Instructions